MADAO-Byte/JS--minifier/Phase1/README.md

 ` npm i `

 ### HOW TO USE THE CLI TOOL ###
-* To set URL for the site to be downloade, go to index.js and paste the URL in "const websiteUrl"
+* To set URL for the site to be downloaded, go to index.js and paste the URL in "const websiteUrl"
 * Now run the tool using the command:
  ` npm start `